As the Endangered Species Act turns 50, those who first enforced it reflect on its mixed legacy

 THE SNAIL DARTER

-Ichthyologist Jim Williams, the Office of Endangered Species’ first “fish guy,” was hired in 1974, just as things were getting up and running.
-Williams describes his cohort as “a bunch of conservation-minded biologists that were all on a mission to save every last one of our chosen group of organisms come hell or high water, and, by the way, to hell with the bureaucrats and politicians.”
+Ichthyologist Jim Williams, the office’s first “fish guy,” was hired in 1974.
+He describes his cohort as “a bunch of conservation-minded biologists that were all on a mission to save every last one of our chosen group of organisms come hell or high water, and, by the way, to hell with the bureaucrats and politicians.”

 His unconventional attitude and methods soon became apparent with the listing of the snail darter, a little fish now so notorious it has become synonymous with government overreach.
-At the time, it had just been discovered and was only known to exist in one stretch of the Little Tennessee River — which the Tennessee Valley Authority was planning to dam.
+At the time, it was only known to exist in the Little Tennessee River — which the Tennessee Valley Authority was planning to dam.

-Williams did list the snail darter.
-The Act survived.
-But it would never again enjoy the support of its earliest days.
+His boss told him the listing was so controversial it might spell the end of the Endangered Species Act.
+It didn’t.
+But the law would never again enjoy the support of its earliest days.
 Whether the government should try to save all species from extinction, or if not, where to draw the line, became a point of conflict that has never been fully resolved.

-At one point, administrators implemented a priority system for what animals should be listed.
-“And literally it would change almost from week to week,” Williams says.

-The exasperated biologists put together a fake memorandum listing a different criterion for every single day.
-Although it was meant as satire, it reflected the reality of what kinds of species were the least controversial to list.
-It included “things that are warm and fluffy” and “things difficult to step on.”

 ‘SAVE KEN DODD AND RATTLESNAKES’

 “There was not a whole lot of conservation theory at the time to draw on,” he says.
-“So we were really at the cutting edge of determining what is necessary for conservation. … So we were — I’m not saying winging it — we were deeply into what an endangered species is, how it is to be determined.”
+“So we were really at the cutting edge of determining what is necessary for conservation.”

-Like Williams, Dodd regularly butted heads with administrators.
-He also followed the science where it led without thought for whom it might inconvenience.
-That included going up against the Purina pet food company (successfully) and Monsanto (not so much).

-“I was threatened many times,” Dodd says of his time overall at the Office of Endangered Species. “‘They were going to get me.’
-‘They were going to get me fired.’
-And this was from companies, not just individuals.”

-It turned out Interior Secretary Cecil Andrus was a regular patron of the restaurant.
-When he learned what Dodd had done, “He fired me — which did not go over real well. …You can’t just fire a federal employee, you know, just because you don’t like what they did.”
+It turned out Interior Secretary Cecil Andrus was a patron.
+When he learned what Dodd had done, “He fired me.”

 Dodd hired an attorney.
 Meanwhile, according to Williams, “We all went down to a T-shirt shop, got shirts that said ‘Save Ken Dodd and Rattlesnakes’.”